It started with a question: what is the word for when a prophecy comes true?

 So plemora would be correct but fundamentally, I think, misleading to use.

-Fascinating — this is my first real hint that there exists a culture with the term I am looking for with implications for what it means for the culture.
+This is my first real hint that there exists a culture with the term I am looking for with implications for what it means for the culture.
 Maybe I’m projecting, but there is an implication here that prophecy in the Jewish tradition is the result of the covenant between God and his people being fulfilled, not just a secular word that means something close enough to get the meaning across.

 Part of this, of course, is that since this is a language I do not speak and even if I did speak it, I wouldn’t be a native speaker of it, it’s easier to look at it through the lens of an outsider.